-If you are enrolled in the self-funded PPO Plan, chiropractic procedures are covered, after the deductible is satisfied, at 80% for a PPO provider or 70% for a non-PPO provider, up to \$1,000 per calendar year.
+If you are enrolled in the Self-Funded PPO Plan, chiropractic procedures are covered, after the deductible is satisfied, at 80% for a PPO provider or 70% for a non-PPO provider, up to \$1,000 per calendar year.

-If you and your dependents are covered under a Plan HMO which does not provide chiropractic benefits, the self-funded PPO Plan pays 80% of the charges for chiropractic care, up to \$1,000 per year per person.
+If you and your dependents are covered under a Plan HMO, Kaiser or United HealthCare HMOs, which does not provide chiropractic benefits, the Self-Funded PPO Plan pays 80% of the charges for chiropractic care, up to \$1,000 per year per person.